ravidziv/academic-kickstart/docs/website-maintenance.md

 - Profile and affiliations: `content/authors/admin/_index.md`.
 - Applied work: `content/home/work.md`.
+- S-JEPA leads the applied-work cards under World models & JEPA.
+Its description identifies the actual task as speech representation learning; it is not described as a complete world simulator.
 - The collaboration block is the Markdown body of `content/home/work.md`.
   It includes joint research projects and informal guidance across academia and industry, without presenting a separate commercial advisory service.